kaido2ki/Iceshrimp.NET/README.md

 Want to join development efforts?
 Have a look at the [knowledgebase](https://kb.iceshrimp.dev) and join the [chat room](https://chat.iceshrimp.dev)!

 Want to donate to the project?
-  - Our backend lead dev (zotan) is in need of a better laptop, as their current one does not have enough memory.
-You can contribute [here](https://bunq.me/zotanlaptopcrowdfund).
-Any leftover money will be given to queers in need.
+  - Our frontend dev (Lilian) needs help paying for healthcare costs.
+You can contribute [here](https://bunq.me/lilianhealthcarefund).
+Money from the fund will be used for co-pays, and medical expenses not covered by insurance.

 ---